hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

 + Useful methods of `String` class
   + `toUpperCase`: return the string in upper case, not changing the original string
-  + `toLowerCase`: retuen the string in lower case, not changing the original string
+  + `toLowerCase`: return the string in lower case, not changing the original string
   + `indexOf(char[, start])`:
     + looking for string value `char` starting from `start`
     + return the index of string valuse passed as parameter (`char`)